Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 How FineStreak Approaches This

-The app is intentionally narrow.
-One habit at a time, because that is how keystones work.
-Once the cascade starts and the behavior is automatic, you layer on the next one.
+The design is deliberately narrow: one habit at a time, because that is how keystones work.
+Picking a single keystone, attaching a small fine, and letting the agent hold you to it is loss aversion pointed at your own calendar, which is why loss aversion is so effective and why a fine ranks among the more reliable commitment devices that work.
+Once the cascade starts and the behavior runs on autopilot, you add the next one.
 See our full guide to building better habits for the sequencing, or compare habit tracking methods if you are still deciding on a system.

 Frequently Asked Questions